01. Shipyard History

 People who installed, maintained or replaced insulation were at risk of asbestos exposure.
 Insulation used in the walls or interior of the ship could contain high amounts of asbestos.
 As workers handled the material, asbestos fibers could become airborne and easily inhaled.

 Although asbestos use ceased at shipyards by the 1980s, workers and visitors may still risk exposure today.
 Asbestos materials may still be found on ships built before the 1980s and older equipment at shipyards.
-Visit our shipyards homepage for a list of shipyard duties that exposed people to asbestos.
+Working with asbestos insulation, repairing old boilers and other shipyard duties put individuals at risk of exposure.

 03. Asbestos Lawsuits